← All workflows

 • Structured Statement of Undisputed Material Facts with record citations

-• Element-by-element argument mapping to discovery evidence
+• Element-by-element argument mapping evidence to each legal requirement

-• Caption and procedural formatting per jurisdiction
+• Caption and formatting aligned to local rule requirements

 Required documents